onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 Design of a PARTICIPANT_REGISTER message
 ----------------------------------------
-- A participant starts and send a PARTICIPANT_REGISTER message with participantId and Supported Element Definition Types
+- A participant starts and send a PARTICIPANT_REGISTER message with participantId, replicaId and Supported Element Definition Types
 - in AC-runtime ParticipantRegisterListener collects the message from Message Broker
 - if participant is not present in DB, it saves participant reference with status ON_LINE to DB
 - It triggers the execution to send a PARTICIPANT_REGISTER_ACK message to the participant registered
-- if participant is present in DB and there are AC Definitions related to the Participant, it triggers the execution to send a PARTICIPANT_RESTART message to the participant restarted
+- if participant is present in DB and there are AC Definitions related to the Participant, it triggers the execution to send a PARTICIPANT_SYNC_MSG message to synchronize participant

 Design of a PARTICIPANT_DEREGISTER message
 ------------------------------------------